The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 - Who is the appropriate person for authorization of spending?

-- Does there need to be a budget review of the request prior to the purchase?
+- Does there need to be a budget review of the request before to the purchase?

 - Does someone need to review the purchase request to ensure the costs are allowable to charge the federal award?